bertreb/pimatic-gbridge/README.md

   "id": "<gbridge-device-id>",
   "class": "GbridgeDevice",
         devices:  "list of devices connected to Google Assistant"
-          name:              "the gBridge device name, and command used in GoogleAssistant"
+          name:              "the gBridge device name, and command used in Google Assistant"
           pimatic_device_id: "the ID of the pimatic device"
           twofa:             "Two-step confirmation.
 Google Assistant will ask for confirmation" ["none", "ack"] default: "none"